usaid-cs/yesterday-i-learned/geography.md

+1. A woman who lives in [Hamburg](https://en.wikipedia.org/wiki/Hamburg), Germany is a *Hamburgerin*.
+1. There are [seven transcontinental cities](https://en.wikipedia.org/wiki/Category:Transcontinental_cities), with the most well-known being Istanbul.
 1. There is [no standard](https://en.wikipedia.org/wiki/Island#Differentiation_from_continents) (by size) that distinguishes islands from continents.
 1. An archipelago is just a group of islands.
 1. Pittsburgh is quite close to (40,-80).